vllm-project/vllm/docs/source/getting_started/installation.rst

 .. tip::

-    Building from source requires a lot compilation.
+    Building from source requires a lot of compilation.
 If you are building from source repeatedly, it's more efficient to cache the compilation results.
     For example, you can install `ccache <https://github.com/ccache/ccache>`_ using ``conda install ccache`` or ``apt install ccache`` .
     As long as ``which ccache`` command can find the ``ccache`` binary, it will be used automatically by the build system.
 After the first build, subsequent builds will be much faster.